 You can keep both hands on the bat while following through, or release the top hand.
 Just choose the method that is more comfortable for you.

 With that, you have gotten the four main steps to master baseball hitting.
-For a run-through of the most important notes to keep in mind, watch this succinct video by Fatherly on Youtube.

 Commit to hitting drills and practice a lot to perfect your swinging and movement.
 Do not expect to get it right the first time.
 Remember: practice makes perfect.
 The best batters are those who have invested time and effort into practicing.